On spectral sequences for semiabelian varieties over non-closed fields: Introduction

 When $\Gamma=\Gal(k_{\s}/k)$ is the absolute Galois group of a field $k$, we denote $\H^i_{\cont}(\Gamma, M)$ by $\H^i(k, M)$ for any continuous $\Gamma$-module $M$.

-{\bf Acknowledgements.} The first named author was supported by the Clay Research Fellowship and was a member at the Institute for Advanced Study in Princeton during the preparation of this paper.
-A part of this work was done during a visit of the second named author to the IAS, whose hospitality is gratefully acknowledged.
-We thank Jean-Louis Colliot-Th\'el\`ene for telling us about Suslin's lemma \cite[Lemma 1]{Sus82} and Vadim Vologodsky for explaining to us the result obtained in Theorem \ref{jac}.
+{\bf Acknowledgements.} The first named author was supported by the Clay Research Fellowship and was a member of the Institute for Advanced Study in Princeton during the preparation of this paper.
+Work on this paper benefited from visits of the second named author to the Institute for Advanced Study and the Max Planck Institute for Mathematics in Bonn.
+We thank Jean-Louis Colliot-Th\'el\`ene and Tam\'as Szamuely for help with references, and Vadim Vologodsky for explaining to us the result obtained in Theorem \ref{jac}.